RESTON DR. MARTIN LUTHER KING JR. BIRTHDAY CELEBRATION (PDF)

 All ages – Free – Registration required through Reston Association, 703-435-7986 or email@example.com.

 Join friends and neighbors in honoring Dr. King’s legacy by serving your community.
-As Dr. King said, “Everybody can be great … because anybody can serve.”
+As Dr. King said, “Everybody can be great…because anybody can serve.”
 RCC is partnering with Southgate Community Center, Reston Association, Cornerstones and The Closet on community service projects.
-Indoor projects include making bag lunches for the Embry Rucker Community Shelter, sorting and organizing items from The Closet, and several other projects at Southgate Community Center.
+Indoor projects include making bag lunches for the Embry Rucker Community Shelter, sorting and organizing items from The Closet and several other projects at Southgate Community Center.
 There will also be several outdoor projects such as cleaning up the natural areas, pathways and hardscape surrounding Southgate, weather permitting.
-Volunteer hours conclude around noon.
+Volunteer hours conclude around noon, at which point volunteers will gather to share a lunch that will be provided.

-In the afternoon, there will be a service project at the North County Government Center.
-RCC is partnering with Cornerstones and the office of Supervisor Walter Alcorn.
+New this year is an afternoon service project at the North County Government Center.
+RCC is partnering with Cornerstones and the office of the Hunter Mill Supervisor.
 Volunteers will sort and organize items donated to the Hunter Mill Winter Coat Closet.
-This project concludes at 3:00 p.m.

 RCC Hunters Woods – Community Room